Engee documentation

 • To enable this parameter, set the Geometry parameter to ULA.

-• This parameter is also enabled if the block only supports ULA arrays.
+• This option is also enabled if the block supports only ULA arrays.

 Values